 Though planning and construction of the new jail continued under Norris, it was during James H. Dunning’s first term as Sheriff that the new detention center opened in 1987.
 The Adult Detention Center through an agreement with the U.S. Marshals Service, also housed federal prisoners, including high profiles such as Zacarias Moussaoui and Robert Hanssen.
 The Sheriff’s Office sought and achieved national accreditations from the American Correctional Association, the Commission on Accreditation for Law Enforcement Agencies, and the National Commission on Correctional Health Care.
 Dunning served 20 years before retiring in 2005.

-Sheriff Dana Lawhorne was first elected in 2005 and is now in his third term, having run unopposed in the last two elections.
+Sheriff Dana Lawhorne was first elected in 2005 and is now in his fourth term, having run unopposed in the last three elections.
 He expanded the Office’s community involvement and implemented programs such as Project Lifesaver and child safety seat installations to enhance public safety.
 In 2011, the jail was officially renamed the William G. Truesdale Adult Detention Center in honor of the deputy slain 30 years earlier.
-Today, a workforce of 168 sworn deputies and 42 civilian personnel carry out the mission and proud tradition of the Alexandria Sheriff’s Office.
+Today, a workforce of 168 sworn deputies and 41 civilian personnel carry out the mission and proud tradition of the Alexandria Sheriff’s Office.